SilvanTeufel/TopDownRTSCamLib_ReadMe/ReadMe.md

 __You can download DefaultInput.ini and InputBackupTopDownRTSCamLib.ini from here from github by clicking on top left Code->Download Zip__

 Open Unreal Editor.
 Go to Edit -> Project Settings -> Input (on left navigation) -> Import.
-Choose InputBackupTopDownRTSCamLib.ini from or download from github:
+Choose InputBackupTopDownRTSCamLib.ini from:
 C:\Program Files\Epic Games\UE_5.0\Engine\Plugins\TopDownRTSCamLib\TopDownRTSCamLib\Document\Inputs

+__or download from github__

 Repeat this step with DefaultInput.ini .